ShifaAfreen/React-Project-Todo/README.md

 **To-Do App**

 Welcome to the To-Do App!
 This application allows you to manage your daily tasks efficiently.
-With this app, you can add, edit, delete, and mark tasks as completed.
+With this app, you can add, delete, and mark tasks as completed.

 Live Demo
 Check out the live demo of the app here https://shifaafreen-todo.netlify.app/